rf26538/AccountSoftware/README.md

     verify for the access google will give us a verification code.

 11. Copy that code from browser and paste it to console.

+12. Create Token.json file if code is not working becouse it expires after some time.